wis/SWEB-react/README.md

 ## why is the dist directory the top level directory of the project and not a sub-directory?
 so we can load the extension from the top level directory of the project so that devtools then can fetch and load the source files from sub-directories like [src](src) and sourcemaps will work correctly.

-## more issues with sourcemaps in Chromium devtools
+## remaining issues with sourcemaps in Chromium
 Chromium seems to be caching sourcemaps and not updating them when the page auto reloads, even when hard-reloading with a Ctrl+Shift+r the sourcemaps are not updated. so for now I will be using (and recommending using) Firefox for development.